Scheiße (song): Live performances

 Lady Gaga included the song's first verse in her performance at the Germany's Next Topmodel TV show on June 6, 2011.
 She emerged from a well-lit doorway wearing a turquoise wig, a black hat, and a long black dress and walked towards a piano.
 Only the German lines and the first line of the song were performed, after which Gaga moved to a piano decorated with dollar bills and sang an acoustic version of "Born This Way".
 Ray Rodriguez of ImpreMedia, in a review of the performance, stated that "Gaga took over the stage.
 Gaga always provides material to talk about.
 And their presentation was no exception and this time she was seen dancing across a row of cutters labeled with the words 'money', 'sex' and 'vanity' while scantily clad dancers threw her around the stage notes" and Charlie Amter of The Hollywood Reporter stated that "Gaga dazzled German fans".
 Becky Bain of Idolator was dismissive, arguing that "She [Gaga] Uh, she does know she's performing on a show featuring models, right?"
 The opening faux-German lines, first verse and chorus opened Gaga's set at the iHeart Radio music festival in Las Vegas.
 "Scheiße" was performed on the Born This Way Ball tour (2012–2013) as the last song before the encore.
 Gaga, with long blonde pigtails, performed a complex dance routine wearing a black top and pants, described by Miguel Dumaual of CBS News as containing "solid dance-beats".
 On some occasions, Gaga invited audience members on stage to dance along with her to "Scheiße".

 In 2017, Gaga performed "Scheiße" as the opening track of her Coachella set.
 She wore a Mugler leather coat with pointy shoulder pads, along with an admiral cap, a big leather belt, and grommet covered boots.
 Vanessa Franko from The Press-Enterprise opined that she "dressed like a military-inspired dominatrix" for the performance.
 Peter Larsen from the same newspaper thought that "Scheiße" was an understandable choice as the opening song, "its musical elements fitting neatly with the electronic dance music that dominates a huge part of the festival these days."
 The track was also part of the setlist of the Joanne World Tour (2017–2018).
 Gaga was wearing a fringe-covered black leather jacket for the performance, which was custom-made for her by Alexander Wang, along with fishnets and black thigh-high boots.

-"Scheiße" is performed on the singer's 2018–2020 Las Vegas residency show, Enigma.
-For the duration of the song, Gaga is seen sitting on top of a metallic, clawed, robot-like equipment, which journalists compared to a Transformer, and to a giant spider.
-She wears an armor-like bodysuit with light-up panels.
+"Scheiße" was performed on the singer's 2018–2020 Las Vegas residency show, Enigma.
+For the duration of the song, Gaga was seen sitting on top of a metallic, clawed, robot-like equipment, which journalists compared to a Transformer, and to a giant spider.
+In 2025, Gaga once again included "Scheiße" in her 2025 promotional concerts for Mayhem, including a headlining set at Coachella 2025, for a performance which "involved a bunch of oversize quill pens and a Last Supper-style tableau."
+The song was later incorporated into The Mayhem Ball tour, retaining the same aesthetic and staging.